 We will always protect our ability to participate in public policy debate with the aim to achieve balanced regulation that meets societal concern and supports business growth.

-During 2019, we engaged openly and transparently in public policy debate and made our views known to regulators, NGOs and other relevant stakeholders in the countries where we operate.
+In 2021, we engaged openly and transparently in public policy debate and made our views known to regulators, NGOs, and other relevant stakeholders in the countries where we operate.
 We also published our external engagement principles.

 Smoking carries risks to health, and appropriate and proportionate regulation of the tobacco sector is both necessary and right.
 To meet public policy goals, while respecting the rights of all stakeholders, it is important that regulation is evidence-based, practical, enforceable, and competitively neutral.